danielmurphy1/brewery-database-app/README.md

 To Use Locally or Accessing at Below Link
 ___
 Either search by Brewery Name (or Partial Name) by typing into the field and click the button to search by name OR select a state to view breweries in that state.
-Currently, this App only returns the first 20 brewies that match the search query.

 Access the app [here](https://mighty-stream-27218.herokuapp.com/)